Catching a glimpse of a meteor shower is definitely something many people want to experience at least once in their lifetime.

 And for some lucky Canadians, that could become a reality this weekend.

-According to The Weather Network, the “famous” Leonid meteor shower will reach its peak and will be visible overnight on Sunday, November 17.
+According to Space, the “famous” Leonid meteor shower will reach its peak and will be visible early Sunday morning (November 18).

-The Leonid meteor shower happens every year when Earth passes through a stream of debris left behind by Comet Tempel-Tuttle.
+According to The Weather Network, from November 6 to 30, Earth passes through a stream of debris left behind by Comet Tempel-Tuttle.

 And while Leonids showers tend to be fairly minor, there are typically between 10 and 15 meteors per hour.
-So, be sure to check online to see when it will be visible in your part of the country.
+Be sure to check online to see when it will be visible in your part of the country.

 Remember, optimal viewing will be just after midnight from a dark location far away from city lights.
 Meteors will radiate from the constellation Leo but can appear anywhere in the sky.